07-27-12 05:49 AM

 RIM has to play their cards exactly right.
 RIM already has my money for BB10 with physical keyboard when it is released, but what they need to do now is to convince other people to see it as a viable alternative.

-Basically, I like to keep it simply with my opinions.
+- Basically, I like to keep it simply with my opinions.
 The iPhone is going to be a HUGE competitor to BB10.
 If they can beat it to market, they have a chance.
 If the iPhone launches before it, there will be so much hype and hysteria surrounding it that I don't think BB10 sells well.

 *Important to note, I didn't say RIM is dead, or doesn't stand a chance.
 My opinion is my opinion only, and I think for it to have a shot, they need to release it before the iPhone.
 I shared the same opinion as the PlayBook launching AFTER the iPad 2.
 I think that was one of the biggest factors that served for a lackluster launch.04-26-12 06:46 AM

 - I think at this point RIM needs to worry about BB10 and not the iPhone.
 Trying to rush the phone out before the new iPhone could be a huge mistake.
 This is probably their last chance in the high end phone market, so they can't put it out half-baked or lacking developer support.
 On the other hand, they certainly can't afford to delay the phone until after the fanfare around the new iPhone has subsided.

 The new iPhone is going to outsell the first BB10 phone, probably by a factor of 15:1 or even 20:1 realistically.
 I don't think there is anything RIM can do to change that now, so the focus just needs to be on building a quality product with the seeds of a good developer community around it.

 Last edited by app_Developer; 04-26-12 at 07:19 AM.04-26-12 07:15 AMLike 4